OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 The **Project deployer** role grants the user all project contributor permissions, plus: deploying releases and executing runbooks.
 :::

 You can add team members by selecting the **ADD MEMBER** option.
-It is possible to assign specific users or existing roles to a team.
+It is possible to assign specific users or roles to a team.

 With the three teams set up with their respective team members, you are ready to model the checklist as a process.